SpikePoint: An Efficient Point-based Spiking Neural Network for Event Cameras Action Recognition: Experiment

-\textbf{Structural ablation:} In the structure ablation experiment, we conduct four comparison experiments.
+In the structure ablation experiment, we conduct four comparison experiments.
 The first group involves the standard SpikePoint.
 The second group is the network with only a local feature extractor.
 The third group focuses solely on global feature extraction of the Point Cloud set without any grouping or sampling operations, as shown in Fig. \ref{fig: ab outcome}(a).
 The fourth group is the SNN version of PointNet, which with an architecture that is essentially identical to the third group except for differing dimensions of $[32, 64, 128, 256]$ and $[64, 128, 256, 512, 1024]$, respectively.
 The results provide evidence of the effectiveness of combining local and global features.
 As depicted in Fig. \ref{fig: ab outcome}(b), the gray and orange lines represent architectures with only global and local feature extractors, respectively.
 Not surprisingly, these models perform poorly on the DVS Action dataset, with an accuracy of only 40\%.
-To compare with PointNet, we adjust the dimensionality of each stage to be consistent with it, and the resulting training curve is indicated by the yellow color.
+To compare with PointNet, we adjust the dimensionality of each stage to be consistent with it, and the yellow color indicates the resulting training curve.
 We observe that the model shows relatively better results when the dimensionality reaches 1024.

-\textbf{Timestep ablation:} The timestep serves as a crucial hyperparameter profoundly influencing the accuracy and power consumption in SNN.
-The choice of the key parameter is a result of the controlled experiment with varying timestep.
+\textbf{Timestep ablation:} The timestep serves as a crucial hyperparameter, profoundly influencing the accuracy and power consumption in SNN.
+The choice of the key parameter is a result of the controlled experiment with varying timesteps.
 We do seven sets of comparison experiments on Daily DVS and DVS Action respectively, and the results are shown as the accuracy of the testset in Table \ref{table: timestep ablat}.